RATING★ TBA

 The Narrative Arc & Core Premise

-Sand, a standout production of 2018, meticulously weaves its narrative threads through the Drama, Documentary landscape, offering a cinematic experience that is as challenging as it is rewarding.
+Debuting in 2018, Sand represents a sophisticated intersection of artistic ambition and genre-defining elements within the Drama, Documentary category.
 The primary thematic concern of the film is an investigation into In 2018, Tsai Ming-Liang was invited by the Northeast and Yilan Coast National Scenic Area Administration to make this film, his eighth in the "Walker" series.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Drama, Documentary are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "In 2018, Tsai Ming-Liang was invited by the Northeast and Yilan Coast National Scenic Area Administration to make this film, his eighth in the "Walker" series.
 In the constant passage of time, the Zen-like footsteps of the Walker has finally allowed us to see the Pacific Ocean, the open sky, the seagulls, the black sand, an eel catching settlement that arose in the cold winter rain, the twisting branches of the lintou trees, flotsam piled up like mountains, and a newly constructed cement house, which seems to offer a temporary place of rest for the Walker.
 "Sand" premiered together with the opening of the Zhuangwei Dune Visitor Center."